adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 The studio format allows for frequent and ongoing evaluation of the student work.
 An important aspect will be invited guests who will also come into the studio to consult with students and to offer informal feedback.
 There will be formal mid-point and final critiques.

-The mid-point critique will be conducted by the instructor and a guest; the final assessment will consist of a panel of distinguished judges from Adelphi University and outside organizations.
+The main, semester long project for this course is the development of a multimedia learning work related to our topic of information security.
+Your project should _teach_ something worth learning and _effectively use multimedia_ to do so.
+Past Studio projects include

+- instructional videos
+- animations
+- data visualizations
+- infographics
+- (analog) learning games
+- documentary videos
+- captivate courses
+- self-paced online courses
+- simulations

 ### Grading & due dates

 Assignment due      % of final grade
 -----------------   ----------------
-briefing                10%
+briefings               10%
 book talk               10%
-initial proposal        10%
+pitch                   10%
 mid-term critique       20%
 final project           50%

-### Briefing
+### Briefings
 You will choose a specific topic of your choice related to information security and then write a short (300 word) information report and create a bibliography of sources on the topic.
 We will discuss reports in class, but no formal presentation is required.
+Post your report before the class session when it's due.

 ### Book talk
 Choose one of the books from the suggested books list (above).
 Read the book and prepare an 8 minute (exactly) presentation on the book.
 Make your presentation _targeted_ and _interesting_.
-You _must_ have a multimedia presentation to go along iwth your
+You _must_ have a multimedia presentation to go along with your talk.
+Some tips for giving a great presentation:

+1. Write out your talk and practice it.
+2. Look at your audience, not the screen or your notes.
+3. Don't repeat what's on the screen.
+4. Have a **point**: like a good essay, a good talk should deliver an original, targeted point of view that you will logically and rhetorically convey.

+### Pitch
+In this class session you will formally pitch your idea for your idea for your final project.
+The purpose of the pitch is to propose your project in a way that makes it sound exciting, worthwhile, and feasible.
+The most important part is that you can tell a good story about what you plan to develop.
+You should also have some sketches, mockups, sample art, etc. that may be required to make your point.

+Plan for a 5 minute presentation and 3 minute Q&A session after.

 ### Midpoint and Final Evaluation Criteria
+_Refer to these criteria for the evaluation of your multimedia project._

+#### Originality & innovation
+Teams will gain points based on the originality of their project.
+Does the project take a novel approach to teaching with digital media?
+Does it combine existing practices in new ways, for a new effect?
+Does it address an important topic, or hard to teach concept that is relevant to the topic of the studio?
+In other words, how _important_ is the learning goal for the project?

+Students will lose points in originality for verbatim translating of existing learning solutions to the new problem space.

 #### Design
 The design of the project encompasses the information, interaction, and